kamranmuazzam/aca-demia/pages/Evisceration.md

-definition:: Resection of inner 2 layers of the eyeball, leaving out the outer fibrous coat
+- #definition Resection of inner 2 layers of the eyeball, leaving out the outer fibrous coat
 - Indication
 	- [[Endophthalmitis]]